Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

-To compute the delta between the adjacent checkpoints, we first transform quantized values into integers.
-The delta can then be computed by simply calculating the difference between the quantized integer values of the successive checkpoints for each layer, similar to the scheme proposed in QD-compressor \cite{QD}, Delta-DNN \cite{deltadnn}, and LC-checkpoint \cite{lcCompression}.
-Note the values of the delta can be in the range $[Q_{\text{min}} - Q_{\text{max}}, Q_{\text{min}} + Q_{\text{max}}]$ where $Q_{\text{max}}$ and $Q_{\text{min}}$ refer to the maximum and minimum quantized integer values.
-We employ the technique proposed by Zhang et al. \cite{QD} that treats the quantization range as a cyclic buffer to confine delta values within $[Q_{\text{min}}, Q_{\text{max}}]$, which reduces one extra bit for storage.
+\textbf{Calculating Delta.} To compute the delta between the adjacent checkpoints, we transform quantized values into integers and calculate the difference between the quantized integer values of the successive checkpoints for each layer.
+We employ the technique proposed in QD-compressor~\cite{QD} that treats the quantization range as a cyclic buffer.
 Concretely, for integer-mapped quantized checkpoints $C^{i-1}_q$ and $C^i_q$, we compute the delta $D_i$ as $ D_i = (C^{i-1}_q - C^i_q) \text{ mod } B$, where $B$ is the number of quantization bins.
-Similarly, $C^i_q$ can be reconstructed as follows, $ C^i_q = (C^{i-1}_q - D_i) \text{ mod } B$.

 Due to the dynamic changes in the system configuration, the number of quantization bins may vary between checkpoints.
 We address this by adjusting the size of the cyclic buffer to the maximum number of bins in either checkpoint.
 Additionally, pruned and protected values in our quantization scheme are treated as unique quantization levels with the same delta calculation.
 The protected values from checkpoint $C^i$ are stored separately to aid reconstruction.